Preparing Spanish-speaking children with superior dual language education.

 Our Philosophy & Curriculum

 We believe that children are naturally curious and seek independence along with competence.
+Charlotte Bilingual Preschool takes the Reggio Emilia approach to early childhood education.
 Teachers and the curriculum they use should facilitate wonder, investigation, problem-solving and decision-making.
 We resist the cultural trend to push an elementary school agenda into preschool because we are confident that our children are more likely to be lifelong learners and more successful in all facets of their lives with our approach that honors children’s play as their work.
 Since our founding in 1999 we have aimed to be culturally and individually respectful of and responsive to each child’s unique cultural background, strengths and challenges, and developmental process.

 Because so many of our students come from Spanish-speaking homes of recent immigrants and few financial resources, we feel an urgency to offer them superior education that targets the unique needs of dual language learners and wraps circles of support around them and their family.
 We invoke an intentional dual language approach, incorporating special techniques and strategies that stimulate Spanish and English literacy skills.